-Let’s take a look at the elements of each Foxtrot style.
+Let’s take a look at the elements of both Foxtrot styles.

 Frame refers to how partners hold each other.
 That is, a supportive and solid frame is the way a leader shows direction and a follower responds.
 This is true for all partner dancing.

-Footwork is how you use your feet to show the characteristic style of the dance.
+Footwork is how you use your feet to show the character of the dance.
 For example, because Foxtrot is a traveling dance, the feet are used to rhythmically travel across the floor.